Aspiring-Writer/_posts/tmf-3.md

 Samantha watched as Gavriel Arturek walked onstage, and nearly choked on her drink.

 Gavriel Arturek looked exactly like she remembered him.
-His pale, nearly white hair still layed in slight waves across his forehead, and down in a braid past his shoulders.
+His pale, nearly white hair still laid in slight waves across his forehead, and down in a braid past his shoulders.
 He still reminded her of a cunning elf along with his intelligent, gray eyes that scanned the room, marking faces that he saw.

 "I would like to thank you all for coming here today and showing your support.
 I greatly appreciate it."
 He began.